mertozsoy/IntuneWin32AppUninstall/README.md

-# AtaUninstallPack
+# IntuneWin32AppUninstall

-**AtaUninstallPack** is a PowerShell GUI tool that scans the Windows Registry for MSI-installed applications and automatically generates **Microsoft Intune-compatible Detection and Remediation scripts**.
+**IntuneWin32AppUninstall** is a PowerShell GUI tool that scans the Windows Registry for MSI-installed applications and automatically generates **Microsoft Intune-compatible Detection and Remediation scripts**.

 ## Features